ENSpunks/Timeland/Causal Relativity 2.0.md

 **Causal Geometry** uses a visually  framework of overlapping spheres called Casual Spheres which create geometric causality in 3D space without time for any body or n-body relative.

-- **Mass Cores**: Represent mass effects, analogous to FutureSpace or quantized mass.
+- **Mass Cores**: Represent mass and its effects.
-- **Light Shells**: Represent light propagation, seen as PastSpace.
+- **Light Shells**: Represent light propagation and its effects.
-- **Gravity Shells**: Describe gravitational effects, akin to Present in spatial terms.
+- **Gravity Shells**: Represent and its gravitational effects.

-These spheres interact to form the geometry of relativity effects without time.
+These spheres overlap to form a natural causal geometry in space without time consistent with relativistic effects.

 ---